Code-Institute-Submissions/artontray-PROJECT1/README.md

   * Partnership is important.
   * Partnership listing to highlights our current partners of the App
-  * Partnership Timeline to highlights chronologic aspects.
+  * Partnership Timeline to highlights some chronologic aspects.

 ![Roadmap](assets/images/readme-images/partners.png)